 Accounting Standards Update ("ASU") No. 2023-07 - In November 2023, the Financial Accounting Standards Board ("FASB") issued ASU No. 2023-07, Segment Reporting (Topic 280) ("ASU 2023-07").
 ASU 2023-07 expands public entities' segment disclosures by requiring disclosure of significant segment expenses that are regularly provided to the chief operating decision maker and included within each reported measure of segment profit or loss, an amount and description of its composition for other segment items, and interim disclosures of a reportable segment's profit or loss and assets.
 All disclosure requirements of ASU 2023-07 are required for entities with a single reportable segment.
 ASU 2023-07 is effective for fiscal years beginning after December 15, 2023 and interim periods within fiscal years beginning after December 15, 2024.
-We will adopt ASU 2023-07 upon the effective date and are currently evaluating the impact on our consolidated financial statements and disclosures.
+We will adopt ASU 2023-07 upon the effective date.
+We do not expect the adoption of ASU 2023-07 to have a material impact on our consolidated financial statements.